School of Medicine

 Social Science Research Professional 1, Stanford-Surgery Policy Improvement Research and Education Center

 BioAnjali Nambiar, B.S., is a Social Science Research Professional at the Surgery Policy Improvement Research and Education (S-SPIRE) Center.
-Anjali completed her degree in Biological Sciences at UC Irvine where she was involved in a variety of clinical research projects, including those focused on palliative care access, ultrasound diagnostics, food insecurity, and medical technology.
-She has also worked with several public health nonprofits to implement new programs at community-based clinics and organizations.
-At S-SPIRE, she supports ongoing clinical trials by assisting with patient enrollment and facilitating data safety management boards.
+Anjali completed her degree in Biological Sciences.
+She has coordinated a variety of clinical research projects and worked with several public health nonprofits to implement new programs at community-based clinics and organizations.

 -